techqueria/website/content/english/communities/slack/community-guidelines.md

 Please see our brand guidelines for Techqueria on our website. :taco: https://techqueria.org/about/brand/

-`add event to community calendar`

-:google-calendar: You can check out our community calendar and add your own event using https://techqueria.org/events/#community-calendar

 `want to contribute to open source`, `get involved in open source`

 Check out Techqueria's website on GitHub! :github: https://github.com/techqueria/website